 Isn’t that patina gorgeous?
 I’m slightly addicted. tee hee.

-This frame was found during city clean up along with my recent credenza makeover.
+Not only did I have fun sourcing natural items, but also this frame was found during city clean up along with my recent credenza makeover.
 I think it works perfect with our love for birds.

-My flea market sifter screen with botanical prints and magnets fills in the gap nicely on the side.
+Further, my flea market sifter screen with botanical prints and magnets fills in the gap nicely on the side.

-Now, don’t forget to pin and share this tutorial so you can whip one up to impress your friends.
+Above all, pin and share this tutorial so you can whip one up to impress your friends.
 You can even make one for them too! ♥